 Making your experience and skill-set stand-out from other candidates remains a problem for graduates.
 Here are some tips to maximise your CV.

-Though the UK and Europe might no longer be on the brink of economic collapse, the employment market is as competitive as ever.
+The employment market is still as competitive as ever.
 Third-level qualifications and associated certificates will always distinguish candidates from their competition, but making your experience and skill-set stand-out from other candidates remains a perennial problem for graduates, even those with much to boast; if it wasn’t, attendance at CV workshops would be tiny; it isn’t.

 The importance, then, of using online channels, such as LinkedIn, Facebook pages and Twitter, as well as portfolio sites that turn up the volume on what it is that you have to offer a potential employer and that showcase your portfolio of work, your CV and, well, you, cannot be underestimated.